jackgray/asr2bids/README.md

-## Audio Labeling Tool

-This tool assists in labeling audio files based on the spoken information contained within them.
-It includes both a shell script and a Python script to process the audio files and generate labeled JSON files containing header data.
+# Audio Transcribing + Label + Header Generator

+This repository contains tools to transcribe audio speech data, label files and create header sidecar files from the transcriptions and parsing rules

-# Whisper Audio Transcription Script
+## Whisper Audio Transcription Script `transcribe_directory.sh`

 This script facilitates audio transcription using the Whisper service.

-## Usage
+### Usage

 ./transcribe_directory.sh <parent_directory> <ASR_model> <clip_duration>

 - <parent_directory>: Path to the directory containing audio files to transcribe.
-- <ASR_model>: The ASR model to use for transcription.
+- <ASR_model>: The ASR model to use for transcription (tiny, large) see Whisper Web Service documentation for up to date list of available models
 - <clip_duration> (Optional): Duration of the audio clip to transcribe.
 If not provided, the entire audio file is transcribed.

+Example: `bash transcribe.sh /path/to/audio_files large 00:00:30

-## Requirements
+### Requirements

 - ffmpeg: Required for audio processing.
+- Docker to run Whisper Webservice endpoint; this script will attempt to start the docker service if it is not running.
-- curl: Required for making HTTP requests.
+- curl: Required for making HTTP requests to Whisper web service

-## Caveats and Clarifications

-- Ensure that the ASR model specified is compatible with the Whisper service.
-- The script assumes that audio files are in a compatible format for transcription.
-- If <clip_duration> is not provided, the entire audio file is transcribed.
-- Make sure to provide the correct paths to the audio files and the Whisper service endpoint.

-## Gotchas

-- If audio files are too large, transcription may take a long time or fail.
-- Ensure that the Whisper service is running and accessible from the provided endpoint.
-- Check the ASR model compatibility with the Whisper service.

-Replace <parent_directory>, <ASR_model>, and <clip_duration> with appropriate values according to your use case.

-./transcribe.sh /path/to/audio_files model_name 00:05:00

-This command transcribes audio files in /path/to/audio_files directory using the specified ASR model (model_name) with a clip duration of 5 minutes.

-./transcribe.sh /path/to/audio_files model_name

-This command transcribes the entire audio files in /path/to/audio_files directory using the specified ASR model (model_name).
+- ensure the port mapped in the docker container matches the port defined in the Whisper endpoint

 Remember to provide execute permission to the script before running:

-chmod +x transcribe.sh
+`chmod +x transcribe.sh`

-### Python Script (`label_audio.py`)
+## `make_headers.py`

 1. **Labeling:** The Python script labels the transcribed audio files based on their content and formats the header data into a standardized format.

 2. **Usage:**

-`python label_audio.py <transcript_directory> <config.json>`
+`docker run --rm -d -v ./config:/label_audio.py <transcript_directory> <config.json>`

 3. **Parameters:**
 - `<transcript_directory>`: The directory containing the transcribed JSON files.
-- `<models.json>`: JSON file containing models and configuration settings for parsing the audio content.
+- `<config.json>`: JSON file containing models and configuration settings for parsing the audio content.

 4. **Functionality:**
 - The script reads the transcribed JSON files from the specified directory.